-The City makes every effort to provide citizens with reasonable notice and opportunity to comment on performance reports.
+The City makes every effort to provide citizens with reasoanble notice and oportunity to comment on performance reports.
 A notice is published on the City website as well as distributed/posted at public locations throughout the City including the Library, City/County Building, Police Department and Senior Center.
-A notice is published in the Action Advertiser (a free publication).
-However, the City's ongoing ability to utilize this resource is in question as it is no longer as dependable as the shift from print media to social media/digital media continues.
 A copy of the report/summary is posted on the City's website.
 The outcomes and summary is given at a Redevelopment Authority meeting which is a publicly posted and available meeting.